jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 1. Push the plunger of the syringe all the way down.
 2. Put the tip into the liquid.
 3. Pull back slowly to the line matching your dose.
 If you pull too fast, too much air can enter the syringe.
-4. Check for air bubbles.
-Flick the syringe to remove them.

 #warning-box("Money Saving Tip")[
   *Non-dairy milks spoil fast*.
 You can freeze them!